Normann-BPh/BPNet-with-CUT-Tag/plotting/README.md

  Other plots from the Results used the same plotting structure

-# Handler
-Both, Miguel Rius-Lutz and Julius Normann, are the authors of this directory.

 ### `loss_valid_vs_train.py`
 **Purpose**: This script graphs the loss of the recorded profile loss, training and validation.
 On how to access those, consulte the 'trainig_to_report' directory.